amfl/rustlike-revisited/README.md

 `env_logger` accepts a log level from an env var, and outputs to stderr.
 Therefore, to run with logging, we can use:

     RUST_LOG=debug cargo run 2> rlr.log

+To simulate a slow connection, you can use `pv`

+    cargo run | pv -L 512 -q